Skip to content

 uvx tenzir-changelog [command] [options]

 All commands accept --config to point at an explicit configuration file (YAML format, defaulting to config.yaml) and --root to operate on another repository.
 When you omit both options, the CLI looks for config.yaml inside the changelog root or, failing that, for a package.yaml one directory above the changelog folder.
+The CLI also automatically uses a changelog/ subdirectory as the project root when running from a parent directory that contains one.
 This package mode lets you run commands from either the package root or the changelog/ directory without repeating --root.

 Display changelog entries in multiple views.